The Quick Read

 By now, there have been countless studies linking ADHD and RSD.
 One study found that RSD is directly related to career stagnation and relationship dissatisfaction.
 Other studies have uncovered how RSD plays a role earlier in life with ADHD.
 For example, kids with ADHD often demonstrate high anxiety and anger in the face of rejection, leading to it playing a common role in emotional dysregulation for kids with ADHD.

 However, evidence for RSD and ADHD also has limitations.
 Because RSD is closely tied to a person’s inner emotional experience, it can be hard to study objectively.
-Moreover, people with ADHD tend to hide their emotions due to strong feelings of embarrassment regarding their emotional reactivity.
+Moreover, people diagnosed with ADHD tend to hide their emotions due to strong feelings of embarrassment regarding their emotional reactivity.

-How ADHD Therapists Approach RSD
+How Do ADHD Therapists in Cleveland Approach RSD?

 As a Cleveland ADHD therapist, working on RSD is a common part of ADHD management.
 First and foremost, assessing for RSD is a common line of exploration during ADHD testing and assessment.
 Once an ADHD diagnosis is confirmed, learning how to deal with rejection-sensitive dysphoria is a common part of any ADHD treatment plan.